 Vicodin addiction is surprisingly common.
 According to the Centers for Disease Control and Prevention, as many as 25% of the people who take prescription opioids like Vicodin for diseases or pain other than cancer become addicted.
-If you or a loved one struggles with Vicodin addiction, you should know that there are options for Vicodin treatment in Utah.
-EVERY member of our staff is available 24/7, you won’t reach an answering machine or a recording; you will reach an actual therapist!
-Call 801-981-9503 to see how we can help today!
+If you or a loved one struggles with Vicodin addiction, you should know that there are options for Opiate Addiction Treatment in Utah.
+EVERY member of our staff is available 24/7, you won't reach an answering machine or a recording; you will reach an actual therapist!

 Is Vicodin Addictive?